gentlecat/instadig/README.md

 * `LINKDING_API_PATH` – Full URL with `/api` endpoint of your Linkding instance (don't include the trailing slash).
 * `LINKDING_TOKEN` – Your authentication token for Linkding.

+You can also set this optional environment variable:

+* `LINKDING_TAG` – Custom tag to add for synced articles.
+Default: `from-instapaper`.

 ### Docker Compose

 ```yaml